-The Lost Boys 50 course is a rare point-to-point course that starts in the beautiful Anza Borrego Desert in San Diego county California at 1,100-foot elevation, tops off on Cuyamaca Peak at 6,512-foot elevation, and ends at Cuyamaca Lake in the Cuyamaca Rancho State Park.
-With nearly 9,000' of climb and 6,100' of descent the course really packs a punch.
+The Lost Boys 50 mile /55k course is a rare point-to-point course that starts in the beautiful Anza Borrego Desert in San Diego county California at 1,100-foot elevation, tops off on Cuyamaca Peak at 6,512-foot elevation, and ends at Cuyamaca Lake in the Cuyamaca Rancho State Park.
+With nearly 9,000' of climb and 6,100' of descent for the 50 mile race the course really packs a punch.

 This is a beautiful but extremely challenging run featuring spectacular geography, historical trails, contrasting landscapes and incredible views.
 The first half courses through desert washes, canyons and mountain valleys including a brief section where runners must climb over some dry rock waterfalls.
 Ascending out of the desert, the mountainous second half climbs and descends through a lush alpine environment.